ianmtaylor1/bstrl/README.md

 devtools::install_github("ianmtaylor1/bstrl", build_vignettes=TRUE)
 ```

-then run `vignettes()` to find included documentation and how-to's.
+then run `vignette()` to find included documentation and how-to's for this package.